DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

-# Providing CO2 Transparency in ONE Record
+# Providing CO2 Transparency in ONE Record for 2023 ONE Record Hackathon hosted by LH Cargo

 ## Basic Information on this document

 ### Objective
-The purpose of this document is to provide a Good Practice for end2end and multi-modal Greenhouse Gas emission transparency in the IATA ONE Record-based data eco-system.
+The purpose of this document is to provide a Guideline for end2end and multi-modal Greenhouse Gas emission transparency in the IATA ONE Record-based data eco-system for the 2023 ONE Record Hackathon hosted by LH Cargo.
 This document is supposed to suggest a first implementation guide for closing the bridge between the "Greenhouse Gas Logistics Emissions Data Model" of the Smart Freight Center and ONE Record.
-At a later stage, the Smart Freight Center should be able to integrate and maintain their data model in the context of a modular integration in ONE Record independently from this approach.
+At a later stage, this draft approach is to be replaced by an aligned industry approach.

 ### Target audience
 This document can be used by any party with the interest of using digital accompanying documents in ONE Record.